Viva Belarus!

-Story
+Plot

-Belarus has been under the dictatorship of Lukashenko for 16 years.
+Belarus has been under the dictatorship of Alexander Lukashenko for 16 years.
 Miron (23) is not interested in politics, he thinks his friends from the democratic opposition make just a bunch of daydreamers.
 However, the "independent" rock group's next rock concert triggers public anti-regime demonstrations.
 Miron pays for these events by being forcibly drafted into the army despite his heart disease.
 In his unit, Miron comes face-to-face with inhumane conditions and indoctrination in the Soviet spirit.
 In protest, Miron, with the support of his beautiful and tireless girlfriend Vera, publishes blog ‘Life of a Conscript' on the Internet.
 The blog portrays the army as a miniature of contemporary Belarus, and its citizens as 'conscripts', subject to informal hierarchies and indoctrination, sparking a real storm in the Internet.
 Miron uses extracts from the blog in satirical songs which slam the regime and become street hits.
 The authorities decide to hit the rebel in his most sensitive spot...

+The film touches on the issues of human rights in Belarus and the protests in December 2010.